-According to statistics provided by the Open Society - Georgia Foundation (Pertaia, 2008),

-NEPs covered 1,307 permanent and 4,555 irregular individual clients in 2006.
-The standard before 2007 classified a client as permanent after eight face-to-face meetings with a program worker.
-In 2007, the standard was updated and clients were classified as permanent after eight meetings, including at least five direct and three indirect meetings.
+According to statistics provided by the Open Society - Georgia Foundation (Pertaia, 2008), NEPs covered 1,307 regular and 4,555 irregular individual clients in 2006.
+The standard before 2007 classified a client as regular after eight face-to-face meetings with a program worker.
+In 2007, the standard was updated and clients were classified as regular after eight meetings, including at least five direct and three indirect meetings.16